Skip to content

 B Visa

 Visitor visas are nonimmigrant visas for persons who want to enter the United States temporarily for business (visa category B-1), tourism, pleasure or visiting (visa category B-2), or a combination of both purposes (B-1/B-2).
 These visitor visas are not UC Merced sponsored visas.
+Here is the U.S. Department of State web page on the B Visitor Visa.

-The B visitor visa is ideal for non-U.S. citizen family members wishing to visit their UC Merced student or to attend their commencement ceremony.
+The B-2 visitor visa is ideal for non-U.S. citizen family members wishing to visit their UC Merced student or to attend their commencement ceremony.
 The student or UC Merced department can use one of these sample invitation letters: sample letter #1 written by student or sample letter #2 written by UC Merced Department.
 The family member can take the letter to their visa appointment interview to support their visitor visa application.